n8n-io/n8n-docs/docs/integrations/creating-nodes/deploy/install-private-nodes.md

 ## Install your node in a global n8n instance

-If you're running n8n installed globally, make sure that you install your node inside n8n. n8n will find the module and load it automatically.
+If you've installed n8n globally, make sure that you install your node inside n8n. n8n will find the module and load it automatically.